Snowdrops & Snowflakes

 Spring Snowflake Leucojum vernum

 A rather rare garden plant, introduced from southern Europe and rarely found in grassy places.
 Flowers February to March.
-Leaves similar to those of Common Snowdrop but greener.
-Flowers broader than those of snowdrop with yellowish green markings at the tepal tips.
+Leaves similar to those of Common Snowdrop but broader and greener.
+Flowers broader than those of Summer Snowflake and becoming strongly angled when mature.

 Spring Snowflake Spring Snowflake Spring Snowflake Spring Snowflake